- Published 5 months ago on

 During Chaite-Dashain, a festival which is in the month of Chaitra, and in Bada Dashain, the Temple is packed with adorers.

-The temple grounds are illuminated with oil lamps, and poojas and other rituals are performed by pilgrims.
+The temple grounds are illuminated with oil lamps, and pilgrims perform poojas and other rituals.
 Pratap Narayan Singh Malla founded the Kalika Bhagwati Temple while returning from his marriage with the daughter of King Manimukunda Sen.

 The famous Temple of Badimalika lies in Nepal's Bajura district.
 This Hindu temple of Badimalika is devoted to the worship of Goddess.
 Two district priests from Bajura and Kalikot look to the worship of the deity.